TerryIoannou/DataStructure_and_Algorthims/README.md

 ## 2. Bubble Sort with LinkedList

-The performance of **Bubble Sort** with a **LinkedList** can be even slower compared to an **ArrayList** due to the overhead associated with traversing linked nodes.
-This screenshot captures the performance of Bubble Sort on a LinkedList:
+Bubble Sort on a LinkedList:

 ![Bubble Sort - LinkedList](BubbleSortTime/LinkedListxBubbleSort.png)